2N7000

-The 2N7000 and BS170 are two different N-channel, enhancement-mode MOSFETs used for low-power switching applications, with different lead arrangements and current ratings.
-They are sometimes listed together on the same datasheet with other variants 2N7002, VQ1000J, and VQ1000P.
+The 2N7000 is an N-channel, enhancement-mode MOSFET used for low-power switching applications.

 The 2N7000 is a widely available and popular part, often recommended as useful and common components to have around for hobbyist use.

-The BS250P is "a good p-channel analog of the 2N7000."

-Packaged in a TO-92 enclosure, both the 2N7000 and BS170 are 60 V devices.
-The 2N7000 can switch 200 mA.
-The BS170 can switch 500 mA, with a maximum on-resistance of 5 Ω at 10 V Vgs.
+Packaged in a TO-92 enclosure, the 2N7000 is rated to withstand 60 volts and can switch 200 millamps.

-The 2N7002 is a similar part with the same electrical characteristics as the 2N7000 but different package.
-The 2N7002 is in a TO-236 package, also known as "small outline transistor" SOT-23 surface-mount, which is the most commonly used three-lead surface-mount package.

 Applications

 The 2N7000 has been referred to as a "FETlington" and as an "absolutely ideal hacker part."
 The word "FETlington" is a reference to the Darlington-transistor-like saturation characteristic.

 A typical use of these transistors is as a switch for moderate voltages and currents, including as drivers for small lamps, motors, and relays.
 In switching circuits, these FETs can be used much like bipolar junction transistors, but have some advantages: